-For an identical Amri example see Sind, pl. xxiv, 34.
+118 For an identical Amri example see Sind, pl. xaiv, 34-

-Reconn., pl. xxix, iv.
+100 Reconn., pl. xxix, iv.
 16; iv.
-21-2; iv.
+22-3; iv.
 25; v.
 46.

-Del. en Perse, viii, figs. 206, 253-60.
+135 Del. on Perse, vitt, figs. 208, 255-60.
+121 Arpurhiyan, figs. 74, 75, 76, etc.

-Ibid., x111, pl. v, 3.
-See also pl. vi, 1; pl. vii, 2, 7; pl. ix, 2.

-Reconn., pl. xvi, B. ii.
-132, 136, 137, 147, etc.
+120 thid., 211, pl. v.
+3. See also pl. vi, 1; pl. vii, 2, 7; pl. ix, 2.
+122 Recons., pl. avi, B. ii.
+152, 136, 137, 147, est. 120 Ibid., figs. 2, 135- chevron design.

-chevron design.
 However, naturalistic representations also exist.
 Here the Harappan bird par excellence is the peafowl (Figs. 168, 142 far right).
 It is not only the commonest bird, but it appears more often than all the other animal forms combined; and it is not found further afield than central Baluchistan, within the Harappan sphere of influence.
 The form that this creature takes is so completely naturalistic and so devoid of the distortions of misunderstood convention that we must consider it as entirely Indian in inspiration.
 Only the hatched bodies suggest western influence.
 The only other type of naturalistic bird-a jungle fowl of some sort-is far less common.
 Fig. 169 is the most graphic example.
 It, too, appears to be a drawing from life rather than a rendition of a traditional form.
 It is seen again in the bird at rest in the left-hand panel of Fig. 142, while the bird in flight-on the same sherd-is identical in outline with pottery bird figurines from Mohenjo-daro.
 This is one of those rare instances in which a painted design shows any marked resemblances to Harappan figures in other media, another instance being the doe on this same remarkable sherd.

 Snakes frequently appear among the pottery designs and occasionally on the seals.
 Fig. 170 shows the snake used alone, while in Figs. 154 and 155 D they appear below ibexes.
 In Fig. 134 what may be a snake is shown among the dense plants making up the pattern.
 At Amri snakes are shown in greater detail though with no greater naturalism (Fig. 171).
 It is impossible to present valid related parallels to such elemental figures.
 Any primitive or unskilled person would be apt to show a snake as the Harappans did in Fig. 170, without any other model than the mental image of the snake itself.
-Suffice it to say that it has none of the refinements or conventions of the Halaf serpent or of the Susian types shown in Fig. 172, A-C. And it is even further removed from the Susa I snake symbol of Fig. 172, D, and similar motifs from Persepolis.
+Suffice it to say that it has none of the refinements or conventions of the Halaf serpent127 or of the Susian types shown in Fig. 172, A-C. And it is even further removed from the Susa I snake symbol of Fig. 172, D, and similar motifs from Persepolis, 120 ancient Asiatic parallels to these exist to my knowledge, other than the late figures from Nal128 and the roughly contemporary fishes from Susa II.
+180

-120 M-d, pl. xcvi, 1.
+100 M.J. pl.
+21vi, 1.

 The final animal figures to come under consideration are the fishes shown in Fig. 173.
 Both appear to be caught on lines extending from the bulbous figures discussed under Plant designs.
-No ancient Asiatic parallels to these exist to my knowledge, other than the late figures from Nal and the roughly contemporary fishes from Susa II.
+No